Irish Arsenal Players – Details of Best Players & Full List

 A Ballon d’Or nomination was next for McCabe in 2023 after captaining Ireland in the World Cup, reaching the Champions League semi-final with Arsenal and scoring the WSL Goal of the Season.
 McCabe was the first Irish player to be nominated for the Ballon d’Or since Roy Keane in 2000 and the first ever Irishwoman to be up for the award.
 McCabe became the first Irish player to be nominated for the Ballon d’Or since Roy Keane in 2000 and the first ever Irishwoman to receive a nomination for the award.

-Other Irish Arsenal Players
+Other Players

 Joe Haverty signed for Arsenal from St. Patrick’s Athletic when he was 18.
 Haverty, a tricky winger, scored 26 goals in 122 games for Arsenal and has 32 Ireland caps with three goals for his country.
 In 2000, Haverty was inaugurated into the FAI’s Hall of Fame.
 He was Arsenal’s scout in Ireland.
 Haverty passed away in 2009, aged 72.

 Graham Stack was part of Arsenal’s Invincibles squad of 2003/04 and was second-choice goalkeeper behind Jens Lehmann.
-Stack, however, didn’t make a league appearance and didn’t receive a medal (there are conflicting reports about this, but we don’t believe he did).
+Stack, however, didn’t make a league appearance and didn’t receive a medal (there are conflicting reports about this, but I don’t believe he did).
 He made five appearances, all in the League Cup.

 While not quite an Irish Arsenal player, Declan Rice did play for Ireland.
 Rice made appearances for Ireland U-17s, U-19s and U-21s, being eligible because his grandparents are from Cork, and even played three friendly games in 2018 for Ireland’s senior team before deciding to declare for England.
 There is some animosity in Ireland towards Rice because of this.